 The city that needs no introduction.
 Home to the Opera House and Harbour Bridge, Sydney is every bit as beautiful as you’ve been dreaming of.
 It’s a no-brainer that the Bridge Climb is a must-do, for 360 views of this stunning city at 134m above sea level.
 Once that’s sorted, make sure you head to Taronga Zoo to discover bizarre international animals and every Aussie critter under the sun.
-Don’t miss your ultimate Instagram opportunity at the giraffe enclosure, for stunning views of Sydney Harbour (with some cheeky long necks photobombing!)
-Spend an entire day (and night!) checking out Darling Harbour, home of the Aquarium, Sydney Wildlife Park and the best restaurants and bars in town.
+Don’t miss your ultimate Instagram opportunity at the giraffe enclosure, for stunning views of Sydney Harbour (with some cheeky long necks photobombing!).
+Spend an entire day (and night) checking out Darling Harbour, home of the Sea Life Sydney, Sydney Wildlife Park and the best restaurants and bars in town.
 Want to get off the beaten track?
 Do as the locals do and explore Sydney’s Northern Beaches, or take a trip to the Blue Mountains for unforgettable landscapes and a homey, small-town feel.

 Repeatedly crowned Australia’s most liveable city, Melbourne is Australia’s capital of cool – a melting pot of style, culture, sport and fine dining.
 The fact that Harry Potter and the Cursed Child is showing exclusively in Melbourne is a symbol of how well-respected Melbourne is on a global scale.
 Weave in and out of the famous laneways such as Hosier Lane, where you can enjoy unique street art and hole-in-the-wall bars and eateries.
 Explore diverse, unique suburbs and discover all they have to offer, from beaches and boutiques in St Kilda to hip bars and prime shopping in South Yarra.
 If you feel like getting out of town, take a day trip to meet the fairy penguins on Phillip Island, or get a lil’ bit tipsy on chardonnay and pinot noir at Yarra Valley wineries.
 Melbourne is a cultural mecca of extravagant and inventive brunch, nightlife, ambient rooftop bars and stunning free art galleries - don't miss it.